kevinkoosk/ff-blog/readme.md

 ## Media Manager

-1. Use my other script "FF-Media-Manager" (also on Github) as the media editor.
+1. Use my other script ["FF-Media-Manager"](https://github.com/kevinkoosk/ff-media-manager) (also on Github) as the media editor.
 2. You can upload images, audio, video, PDF, etc. with that script.
-3. It's a separate script, so that you can set up a CDN server. (e.g. https://cdn.domain.net.)
+3. It's a separate script, so that you can set up a CDN server on a different domain or a subdomain of your blog. (e.g. https://cdn.domain.net.)

 ## Copyright

 Copyright is claimed by Kevin Koo Seng Kiat.